 I want to be very clear that there are key differences between a coach and a therapist.

-How might coaching help me?
+How might coaching benefit me?

 Second, many physician-defendants attempt to compartmentalize the stress of litigation as a coping mechanism.
-This desire together with concerns about their reputation leave many physicians uncomfortable discussing the challenges they face with co-workers.
+This desire together with concerns about their reputation leave many uncomfortable discussing the challenges they face with co-workers.

 What does coaching cost?
 How can I assess its value?

-your health, physical, intellectual, emotional, and spiritual;
+your health -- physical, intellectual, emotional, and spiritual;

 your most important family and professional relationships;

 your love of medicine and ability to practice with confidence;

 and by extension, your income for years to come.